Naveen-11-ml/work_life_balance/README.md

     │
     ├── features.py             <- Code to create features for modeling
     │
+    ├── preprocessing.py        <- Code to clean raw data and feature extraction │
     ├── modeling
     │   ├── __init__.py
     │   ├── predict.py          <- Code to run model inference with trained models
     │   └── train.py            <- Code to train models
     │
+    ├── transformers            <- Transformers used within the model │
     └── plots.py                <- Code to create visualizations
 ```